vbookshelf/Takkie-Translate-Offline/README.md

-# Takkie-Translate-Offline
+# Takkie Translate Offline

-An offline alternative to Google Translate.
-Powered by TranslateGemma 12b.
-Designed for Apple Silicon.
+- An offline alternative to Google Translate.
+- Powered by TranslateGemma 12b 4-bit.
+- Designed for Apple Silicon.